brkarcher/brkarcher.github.io/src/requiem-10.md

 "Exactly.
 I don't have friends I trust as much as Sandron there.
 It would simply be easier for Naht to be... unseen."

 I mulled it over.
 Spells that render oneself or another invisible are old, but they are complicated.
 The ideal invisibility spell works by allowing light to pass through an arbitrary collection of moving surfaces and textures (like, say, a person's flesh, bone, organs, hair, eyes, and clothes) and are extremely complicated, requiring an advanced vocabulary of ideas and putting a heavy burden on one's mind to keep ready.
 Lesser spells exist, such as ones that affect fewer things (say, only living matter, not clothes), or ones that only affect slow-moving things.
-Several of these were difficult, but within my reach.
-The difficulty would be explaining to Naht the strange and unintuitive ways in which he would have to behave to avoid being partially seen.
+Several of these were within my reach.
+The real difficulty would be explaining to Naht the strange and unintuitive ways in which he would have to behave to avoid being partially seen.

 "Well.
 I do have ways of doing that.
 But they're fraught and take quite a bit of practice on the part of the subject, or else..."